Northern Fleet: Russian Navy

 An analysis of the Northern Fleet produced by Chatham House in the UK notes that: "After the fall of the Soviet Union, the Kremlin paid little attention to the Arctic.
 During the 1990s, the Russian Arctic was at best considered a burden fraught with socio-economic problems.
-Little was done there until an ‘Arctic revival’ began in the 2000s, focused on reinvesting in a region that had previously been abandoned for more than 15 years".
+Little was done there until an 'Arctic revival' began in the 2000s, focused on reinvesting in a region that had previously been abandoned for more than 15 years".

 Units were disbanded in the 1990s including the 6th and 3rd Submarine divisions in addition to aviation units.
 Previous units also included the 1st Submarine Flotilla, and the 7th Submarine Division of nuclear attack submarines.
 In 1989 the Soviet Navy had nearly 200 nuclear submarines in operation of which two-thirds were said to belong to the Northern Fleet.
 By 1996, only half were still in service.

-The 57th Naval Missile Aviation Division of Tu-22s and electronic warfare Tu-16s from the Baltic Fleet at Bykhov, Mogilev Oblast, in the Belorussian SSR transferred to the Northern Fleet in December 1991 as the 57th Combined Ship Aviation Division.
+The 57th Naval Missile Aviation Division of Tu-22s and electronic warfare Tu-16s from the Baltic Fleet at Bykhov, Mogilev Oblast, in the Byelorussian SSR transferred to the Northern Fleet in December 1991 as the 57th Combined Ship Aviation Division.
 The division commanded the 830th and 38th Shipborne Anti-Submarine Helicopter Regiments and the 279th Shipborne Fighter Aviation Regiment from Severomorsk-3 in Murmansk Oblast until disbanded on 1 May 1998.

 The 5th Naval Missile Aviation Division commanding the 524th and 574th Naval Missile Aviation Regiments.
 The 574th Regiment was based at Lakhta air base (Katunino), until disbanded in 2002.
 The 100th Independent Shipborne Fighter Aviation Regiment (in February 1993) and its personnel and equipment absorbed by the 279th Shipborne Fighter Aviation Regiment.